 Conveyancing fees are made up of 2 parts: the solicitor's legal and disbursements.

 Conveyancing disbursements are the third-party costs incurred on your behalf, e.g. Stamp Duty Land Tax and local authority searches.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Newcastle Upon Tyne are fixed, so for a standard transaction, what we quote is what you pay
+Your fees for buying or selling a house in Newcastle Upon Tyne are fixed, so for a standard transaction, what you are quoted is what you pay